- This event has passed.

 Activities Include:

-10:00 am: Opening Ceremonies with Albuquerque Mayor Tim Keller, Guest of Honor; Patricia Pinzón, Cónsul General of Mèxico in Albuquerque; Zack Quintero, National Hispanic Cultural Center Executive Director; Carlos Madrid, Director of Instituto Cervantes de Albuquerque; Mistress of Ceremonies and former Poet Laureate of the City of Albuquerque, Jessica Helen López.
+10:00 am: Opening ceremonies with Albuquerque Mayor Tim Keller, Guest of Honor; Patricia Pinzón, Cónsul General of México in Albuquerque; Zack Quintero, National Hispanic Cultural Center Executive Director; Carlos Madrid, Director of Instituto Cervantes de Albuquerque; Master of Ceremonies and former Poet Laureate of the City of Albuquerque, Jessica Helen López.

-11:30 am: Free Demonstration: Spanish Class, honoring not only World Book Day but also Spanish Language Day—both celebrated on April 23.
+11:30 am: Free demonstration Spanish class, honoring not only World Book Day but also Spanish Language Day—both celebrated on April 23.
+Instituto Cervantes, Rm.
+128

-1:00 pm: Film Screening of the Spanish film El jugador de ajedrez (2017), which features an in-person discussion with producer, Juan Antonio Casado—an event organized by the Spanish Resource Center of the Embassy of Spain in Washington.
+1:00 pm: Film screening of the Spanish film, El jugador de ajedrez (2017), which will feature a Q&A with producer Juan Antonio Casado—an event organized by the Spanish Resource Center of the Embassy of Spain in Washington.
+Bank of America Theatre, Roy E. Disney Center for the Performing Arts.

-2:00 pm: Tour of the NHCC’s History and Literary Arts Library with Amy Padilla, NHCC Librarian.
+3:00 pm: Guided tour of the NHCC’s History and Literary Arts Library with Amy Padilla, NHCC Librarian.
+History & Literary Arts Bldg.